 MoDOT employees receive small cash rewards for the highest ranked innovations, in addition to formalized recognitions such as the Dixon People's Choice Award or the Directors’ Safety Award.
 Innovations are divided into three categories (2) to convey the nature of each potential improvement:

-- Tools and Equipment - Innovations to items that were fabricated or modified by MoDOT employees.
+- Tools and Equipment.
+Innovations to items that were fabricated or modified by MoDOT employees.

-- Project - Innovative project implementations that produce exceptional results for transportation users or internal operations.
+- Project.
+Innovative project implementations that produce exceptional results for transportation users or internal operations.

-- Productivity - Improvements to office and field processes, materials, and product submissions.
+- Productivity.
+Improvements to office and field processes, materials, and product submissions.

-After an Innovation Challenge showcase, subject matter experts evaluate the innovations to determine if they should be considered as best practices for MoDOT to adopt and promote.
+After an Innovation Challenge showcase, subject matter experts evaluate the innovations to determine if they should be recognized as best practices for MoDOT to adopt and promote.
 MoDOT has implemented over 300 showcased innovations to the level of best practices since 2007.
-The institutional benefit of rewarding innovation extends beyond the findings of the showcase itself; encouraging a culture of innovation through this event motivates MoDOT teams to consider how to improve their work throughout the rest of the year.
+The institutional benefit of rewarding innovation extends beyond the findings of the showcase itself; fostering a culture of innovation through this event motivates MoDOT teams to consider how to improve their work throughout the rest of the year.
 Giving hundreds of employees the opportunity to learn from their co-workers in such a celebratory way also increases buy-in for new transportation technologies and methods.
 Additionally, MoDOT notes that providing a space for employees at all levels of the Department to share ideas “can result in employee retention and boost teamwork” (2).

 This winner of the Illinois Innovative Ideas Contest is a work zone sign holder for Truck Mounted Attenuators (TMA) that rotates to the side for installation, thereby increasing safety and avoiding damage to the TMA frame.